 image

-Now go back to the application overview and click Deploy Now.
+Now go back to the application overview and click "Add Processes" button. image

 Now go to terminal and run a CURL command to save a message.